Devils in Middle Layers of Large Vision-Language Models: Interpreting, Detecting and Mitigating Object Hallucinations via Attention Lens: Understanding Object Hallucinations

 \textbf{Visual Attention Ratio.} For the $k$-th token $\by_k$, we define the Visual Attention Ratio (VAR) in each head $h$ at layer $\ell$:

 where $\mathbf{A}_{k}^{(\ell,h)}(a_k, i)$ represents the attention weights of the newly generated token $\by_k$ assigned to the image token $\bv_i$.
-We use the VAR to quantify the extent of the token $\by_k$’s interaction with visual information: \textit{a higher VAR score indicating a greater contribution from image tokens during $\by_k$’s generation}.
+VAR quantifies the extent of the token $\by_k$’s interaction with visual information: \textit{a higher VAR score indicating a greater contribution from image tokens during $\by_k$’s generation}.

 \textbf{Logit Lens.} We utilize this technique to investigate how the model interprets the visual hidden state $\bv_i^\ell$ during inference via text.
-We denote the linear projector before softmax as $\mathbf{W}_{\mathcal{V}} \in \mathbb{R}^{|\mathcal{V}| \times d}$, which is applied to $\by^L_{k-1}$ to predict the probability of next token over the vocabulary $\mathcal{V}$.
+We denote the linear projector before softmax as $\mathbf{W}_{\mathcal{V}} {\in} \mathbb{R}^{|\mathcal{V}| \times d}$, which is applied to $\by^L_{k-1}$ to predict the probability of next token over the vocabulary $\mathcal{V}$.
 Then, the logit lens transforms the hidden state $\bv_i^\ell$ of the image tokens to the prediction probability distribution over the vocabulary by the linear projector $\mathbf{W}_{\mathcal{V}}$:

 where $\mathbf{p}_j(\mathcal{V}|\bv_i^\ell)$ corresponds to the $j$-th text token in the vocabulary.
 To explain the processed image token, the text token with the highest probability is considered as the model's interpretation of the hidden state $\bv_i^\ell$ at layer $\ell$.